peshalmishra/html-css-js-practice/README.md

-HTML-CSS-JS Practice Tasks
+HTML-CSS-JS Practice Tasks ✨💻

-This repository contains 10 front-end practice tasks designed to improve your skills in HTML, CSS, and JavaScript.
+A collection of 10 front-end practice tasks to improve your skills in HTML, CSS, and JavaScript.
-Each task focuses on real-world concepts like DOM manipulation, closures, hoisting, array/object handling, and responsive UI design.

-Tasks Overview
+📝 Tasks Overview
-Task 1: Student List Using DOM Manipulation

-Dynamically create a <ul> inside a <div> and add at least 3 <li> elements.

-Display student names and marks.

-Change the background color of each list item using JavaScript.

-Task 2: Dynamic Heading Manipulation

-Add text dynamically to an <h1> element.

-Change text color, background, alignment, and add a CSS class.

-Display a welcome message on page load.

-Task 3: Array Number Transformation

-Iterate through an array of integers.
+Student List – Create a dynamic student list with <ul> and <li> and style it using JS.

+Dynamic Heading – Add text, style, and alignment to a heading dynamically.

-Square even numbers while keeping odd numbers unchanged.
+Array Transformation – Square even numbers in an array, leave odd numbers unchanged.

-Task 4: Shopping Cart Sorting

-Sort an array of objects representing shopping items by itemPrice in ascending order.
+Shopping Cart Sorting – Sort items by price in ascending order.

-Task 5: Filter Premium Users

-Process an array of user objects.

-Return users who are active and have a premium membership.
+Filter Premium Users – Return users who are active and have premium membership.

-Task 6: JavaScript Hoisting & Scope

-Predict the output of code involving var, let, and function scope.

-Explain why certain outputs occur and fix errors to make all logs valid.

-Task 7: Counter Using Closure
+Hoisting & Scope – Predict outputs, explain hoisting, and fix errors in JS variables and functions.

-Create a counter function using closures.
+Counter with Closure – Implement a private counter that increments on each function call.

-Increment value on each call while keeping it private and persistent.

-Task 8: Function Hoisting & Expressions

-Predict and explain outputs for function declarations vs. function expressions.
+Function Hoisting – Predict outputs for function declarations vs expressions.

-Task 9: Product Card Layout

-Recreate a product card design using HTML and CSS.
+Product Card Layout – Recreate a product card design using HTML & CSS.

-Focus on proper alignment, spacing, and styling.

-Task 10: User Profile Card

-Build a responsive profile card centered on the page.

-Include profile image, name, bio, info sections, and action button.
+User Profile Card – Build a centered, responsive profile card with image, info, and action button.

-Add hover effects and ensure layout adapts to smaller screens.

-Key Learning Outcomes

-DOM manipulation using JavaScript

-Handling arrays and objects

-Understanding closures, hoisting, and variable scope
+🎯 Learn: DOM manipulation, arrays & objects, closures, hoisting, and responsive UI design.

-Building responsive and interactive UI components